// Power & Thermals

 Practical Applications

-7W mode is well-suited for stationary edge devices with moderate cooling infrastructure: retail analytics terminals, building automation controllers, and network edge inference appliances.
-Workloads running two to three inference models sequentially—such as simultaneous person detection and pose estimation—can operate within the 7W envelope, with latency depending on the models and runtime settings.
+7W mode is well-suited for stationary or battery-powered edge devices: retail analytics terminals, building automation controllers, network edge inference appliances, and wearable/portable AI systems.
+Workloads running one to two inference models sequentially — such as person detection or image classification — can operate reliably within the 7W envelope, with latency depending on the models and runtime settings.

 Thermal Considerations